mendix/docs/content/developerportal/deploy/private-cloud-config-script.md

 * Registry
 * Proxy

-When you reconfigure your namespace with databases or storage, you will add new services in addition to any services which are already set up.
+When you reconfigure your namespace with databases or storage, you will add new services in addition to any services which are already configured.
 These plans are then added to the Developer Portal and can be used when creating environments for an app, unless you specifically deactivate them.

 You can return to this initial question from any of the other questions by choosing the option **Go back to the start** where it is available.